 This is one the best dice sets for all the Dungeon Masters out there or anyone else looking to have a few extra complete sets to their collection.
 This collection gives you 20 complete sets of very high-quality dice.
-Wolf Pax also has extremely good customer service.
+Wiz Dice also has extremely good customer service.

-This bulk dice set is very much like the popular Wiz Dice Bag of Devouring which I also recommend as a great buy.
-The Wolf Pax seems to be slightly better quality and the color options are nicer in my opinion.
-The better quality of the Wolf Pax is reflected in the price as they are slightly more than the Wiz Bag of Holdings.
-Wolf Pax dice have a nice feel, balanced fairly well, and roll nicely.
+This bulk dice set is very much like many other bulk sets available but the Wiz Dice set is better quality than most others and the color options are nicer in my opinion.
+The better quality of the Wiz Dice is noticeable, having a nice feel, balanced fairly well, and rolling nicely.